AshuHK/Supreme_Bot/README.md

 python3.8 bot.py
 ```
 3. Let it place the product into your cart and fill out all of the information for you.
-  a.
-All you have to do is fill out the CAPTCHA
+  - All you have to do is fill out the CAPTCHA